Fruits of the Qur'an

 In the Quran, Allah takes an oath by the Olive tree, referred to as a ‘blessed tree’.
 They are known for lowering blood pressure as well as a preventing heart disease.
 They contain a significant level of antioxidants that can prevent against cancer.
 Eat some fresh olives upon breaking your fast.

-Recently illegal Israeli settlers set fire to some olive trees.
-Some have said some of the trees burnt have been mentioned in the bible.
-Imagine if one of our beloved Prophets (As) ate from those trees.
 Plant two olive trees for just £20 and give generations of Palestinian farmers a source of income again.

 “Eat figs!
 If I would say a certain type of fruit was sent down to us from the heavens I would say it was the fig because it has no seeds.
 It ends piles and is useful for rheumatism.”
 (Abu Darda RA)